What is MetEd?

 Satellite Remote Sensing Capabilities for Ocean Color

 This short training provides an overview of current satellite capabilities for ocean color (which platforms and instruments, and spatial and temporal resolutions).
 Four videos, each focused on a specific application, highlight examples of products able to provide useful ocean surface observations.
 The applications covered include Dissolved Matter and Sediment, Oil Spills, Phytoplankton, and Sargassum.
 This short training can serve as an introductory baseline to support other, more detailed offerings (e.g., the MetEd lesson Monitoring Harmful Algal Blooms and Sargassum with Satellite Products).
 Additionally, brief information is included related to planned future satellite systems for ocean color remote sensing.
-This lesson also addresses the following performance components and skills, techniques, and knowledge requirements from the 2018 WMO Competency Framework for Satellite Skills and Knowledge: 6.4 Identify and interpret oil slicks and their evolution 6.5 Identify and interpret pollution (including runoff and algal blooms)
+This lesson also addresses the following performance components and skills, techniques, and knowledge requirements from the 2018 WMO Guidelines on Satellite Skills and Knowledge for Operational Meteorologists: 6.4 Identify and interpret oil slicks and their evolution 6.5 Identify and interpret pollution (including runoff and algal blooms)

 -